GabiP13/PollsApp/README.md

 # PollsApp
-A user-friendly web app with dynamic auction functionalities for up to 5 concurrent users.
+A user-friendly web app with dynamic auction functionalities for up to 5 concurrent users!

+All code is found in the folder named "code".